Does Medicaid Pay for Cremation or Other Funeral Costs?

 The advantage of an IFT versus a prepaid funeral contract is that the IFT does not restrict you to using a particular funeral home.
 However, some people prefer to make prepaid arrangements with a funeral home and lock in the price.
 This prepaid contract is also known as a pre-need contract.

 Michigan and New York, the only states that do not lower countable assets based on an IFT, do allow for an irrevocable pre-need contract.
-A cremation contract is one type of a pre-need contract.
+A cremation contract is one type of pre-need contract.

 Other Funeral Cost Assistance